Lawrence J. Beaser

 - He serves as Counsel to the Association and, as such, serves as an ex officio, nonvoting member of the Board of Governors.

 - In addition, he has held numerous positions, both elective and appointive, in the Association, including chairing the Association’s Legislative Liaison Committee for 11 years and chairing the Association’s Task Force on Pennsylvania’s Lobbying Disclosure Act and Philadelphia’s Lobbying Ordinance.

 COMMUNITY SERVICE & AFFILIATIONS

-Mr. Beaser was honored with the Eddie Ohlbaum Distinguished Advocate for Children Award from the Support Center for Child Advocates; the Edwin P. Rome Pro Bono Achievement Award from Blank Rome LLP; the Dennis H. Replansky Memorial Award from the Philadelphia Bar Association Business Law Section; The Legal Intelligencer’s Lifetime Achievement Award; the Philadelphia Bar Association's Wachovia Fidelity Award; the Pennsylvania Osteopathic Medical Association's Service Award; and the Louis D. Brandeis Law Society's Benjamin F. Levy Community Service Award.
+Mr. Beaser was honored with the Honorable Louis H. Pollak Champion of the Public Interest Award from the Philadelphia Bar Foundation; the Eddie Ohlbaum Distinguished Advocate for Children Award from the Support Center for Child Advocates; the Edwin P. Rome Pro Bono Achievement Award from Blank Rome LLP; the Dennis H. Replansky Memorial Award from the Philadelphia Bar Association Business Law Section; The Legal Intelligencer’s Lifetime Achievement Award; the Philadelphia Bar Association's Wachovia Fidelity Award; the Pennsylvania Osteopathic Medical Association's Service Award; and the Louis D. Brandeis Law Society's Benjamin F. Levy Community Service Award.